 Being charged with a felony offense in Florida is extremely serious.
 If convicted, these charges hold the longest prison sentences, and in some instances, they are even punishable by life in prison or even death.
 En Español.

 The stakes in these cases are simply too high for individuals to represent themselves in Court.
-Individuals that have been charged with a felony in Florida need to speak to a West Palm Beach felony defense lawyer as soon as they are aware that they are under the suspicion of law enforcement or as quickly thereafter.
+Individuals that have been charged with this level of offense need to speak to a West Palm Beach felony defense lawyer as soon as they are aware that they are under the suspicion of law enforcement or as quickly thereafter.
 A criminal attorney can help as soon as possible.
-En Español.

-When a crime has been committed in Florida, it is classified as either a felony or a misdemeanor.
+When a crime has been committed, it is classified as either a felony or a misdemeanor.
 Misdemeanors are less serious crimes and typically include any crime that carries a sentence of less than one year in the County Jail.
 Crimes that are more serious than this are considered to be a felony and subject to a State Prison sentence, in many instances.

 Common types of felonies are:

-In Florida, felonies carry sentences ranging from Probation up to up to life in prison, and if charged with Murder or Homicide, possible even death by lethal injection.
+Felonies carry sentences ranging from Probation up to up to life in prison, and if charged with Murder or Homicide, possible even death by lethal injection.
 Florida is a State that still has the death penalty, and this is the sentence the most serious felonies will receive.
 The sentence determined by a Judge will depend on the degree of the felony as well as the facts and circumstances of your case.
-An experienced West Palm Beach Felony Defense Lawyer will work to achieve the best possible result and the least consequences to the accused.
+An experienced felony defense attorney in West Palm Beach will work to achieve the best possible result and the least consequences to the accused.

-There are five degrees of felonies in Florida.
+There are five degrees of felonies seen in West Palm Beach cases.
 They are:

 Felonies are often committed in conjunction with another crime, such as a misdemeanor or a felony in a lesser degree.
 When this is the case, the charges can be pled down, giving the defendant a chance at a lighter sentence.
 It is crucial that those charged with any type of felony speak with a felony defense lawyer in West Palm Beach.